Jane Doe (character): Fictional character biography

-Jane Doe is introduced as a serial killer who observes her targets and then kills them before assuming their identity.
-She first appears disguised as Arkham Asylum therapist Dr. Anne Carver.
-When she was about to kill her latest patient Warren White, Batman showed up and exposed Doe's identity while White found the real Dr. Carver's body.
-Guards arrived to contain the situation, but Batman told them to stay back while he spoke to Jane.
-Jane stated that she wanted to look into the madness of Arkham Asylum by posing as Dr. Carver, and that by compiling her own psychological profile, she has realized that her desire to steal other people's identities is driven by a need to fill an "emptiness" within her.
-Jane breaks down as the guards take her back to her cell.
-As the notes taken by Doe as Dr. Carver in the last two months are thrown out, Aaron Cash confronts Jane about what happened to her.
-Aware that Cash had feelings for the doctor, Jane comments that she knew Dr. Carver was disgusted by Cash losing his hand to Killer Croc and that she could never love him.
-Doe later assumes the identity of an Arkham security guard named Wrigley and escorts Doodlebug to his cell, leaving the door ajar on purpose.
-Still posing as Wrigley, Doe kidnaps White during a prison riot.
+Jane Doe is a serial killer who observes her targets and then kills them before assuming their identity.
+She first appears disguised as Arkham Asylum therapist Anne Carver.
+When Doe is about to kill her latest patient, Warren White, Batman exposes Doe's identity while White finds the real Carver's body.
+Guards arrive to contain the situation, but Batman tells them to stay back while he speaks with Doe.
+Doe states that she wanted to look into the madness of Arkham Asylum by posing as Carver, and that by compiling her own psychological profile, she has realized that her desire to steal other people's identities is driven by a need to fill an "emptiness" within her.
+Doe breaks down as the guards take her back to her cell.
+Doe later assumes the identity of an Arkham security guard named Wrigley and kidnaps White during a prison riot.